Fulani extremism in Nigeria

-Fulani extremism refers to violence by an ethnic group, the Fulani (also known as Fula or Fulɓe) against neighboring farmers of various ethnicities.
+The Fulani refers to an ethnic group, the Fulani (also known as Fula or Fulɓe), whose neighboring farmers are against them in various ethnicities.
 Nigeria is considered a “melting pot” of different cultural and ethnic groups.
 Ethnic identification in the country is a complicated amalgamation of primordial and constructivist approaches.

 Background

 The number of Fulani in Nigeria is estimated to be around 13 million.
-The primary ethnic groups that the Fulani come into conflict with are the Yoruba and the Igbo, although a total of 33 known groups participate in the farmer-pastoralist conflict in the country.
+The primary ethnic groups that the Fulani come into conflict with are the Yoruba and the Igbo, although a total of 33 known groups participate in the herder–farmer conflicts in the country.

 General history

-The Fulani are largely nomadic/semi-nomadic group of approximately 20 million individuals who live in the semi-arid climate of West Africa.
-It is important of course to emphasize that not all Fulani are extremists - the extremists are a subset of this larger ethnic group.
+The Fulani are largely nomadic/semi-nomadic group of approximately 100 million individuals who live in the semi-arid climate of West Africa.
 The Fulani are a pastoralist group and their livelihood depends on herding cattle, and occasionally goats and sheep, along grazing routes.
-In recent years, as climate change has brought about increased desertification and a scarcity of resources, Fulani-farmer conflicts have increased in frequency.
+In recent years, as climate change has brought about increased desertification and a scarcity of resources, herder-farmer conflicts have increased in frequency.
 As Fulani nomads move southward into more fertile lands, there has been greater competition for grazing routes with local farmers, prompting violence.

-While there are other kinds of herder-farmer conflicts in Nigeria, Fulani-farmer conflicts have been categorized as extremism because terrorism and extreme violence are frequently used as tactics to settle disputes.
+While there are other kinds of herder-farmer conflicts in Nigeria, Herder-Farmer conflicts have been categorized as frequent conflicts and tactics are used to settle the disputes.
 In some parts of Africa, such as in Mali, formal terrorist groups have been established.
 The Macina Liberation Front, or the Front de Libération du Macina (FLM) in Mali is an official jihadist group that has become intertwined with the Fulani pastoralists.
 While there is currently no formal organization in Nigeria, terrorist tactics are still common.
 These tactics include, but are not limited to, destroying crops, deadly riots, blocking traffic, raping women, beating up farmers, and instigating armed attacks on villages.
 The battle for fertile farming land and grazing routes has resulted in a significant amount of violence.
 These crises also occur throughout Guinea, Senegal, Mali, and Cameroon.
+The religious conflicts arise with other non-Muslim tribes, even against other Fulani, such as the Fula Christians.

-While the specific details of Fulani migration into Nigeria are largely unknown, it is generally assumed that the Fulani moved into Northern Nigeria from the Senegambia region in the thirteenth and fourteenth centuries.
+While the specific details of some Fulani migration into Nigeria are largely unknown, it is generally assumed that some of the Fulani moved into Northern Nigeria from the Senegambia region in the nineteenth century.
 Since this initial migration, the Fulani have come into conflict with farmers in Nigeria.
-Fulani extremist attacks are most prominent in the Kaduna, Plateau, and Benue states.
+The Herder-Farmer conflicts are most prominent in the Kaduna, Plateau, and Benue states.

 Over the course of several centuries, these conflicts have fluctuated in intensity based on a variety of social, political, economic, and environmental factors.
 Specifically, droughts, erratic rainfall, and the degradation of land in Nigeria have intensified the conflict.
+The Sultan of Sokoto has emphasized that "not all Fulani herdsmen engage in terrorism" noting that while some bandits exist within the community, this is not representative of the whole group.